$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Evaluation

-We next connect translation behavior to jailbreak effectiveness using Figure~\ref{fig:translation_results}, which reports how frequently each language appears in successful adversarial prompts for GPT-4o, GPT-5, and GPT-5.1.
-Across models, GPT-4o, GPT-5, and GPT-5.1 contribute 207, 164, and 183 successful language instances, respectively, yielding a total of 554 occurrences when aggregated.
-Normalized by this total, some languages appear in nearly 10\% of all successful prompts (e.g., Haitian Creole at 9.7\% and Thai at 9.2\%), while several others account for approximately 6–7\% each (e.g., Zulu at 6.5\%).
-Importantly, frequent inclusion in successful adversarial prompts is not confined to languages with low translation success: for example, Danish and Hungarian—both exhibiting near-perfect translation accuracy—each account for 6.1\% of all successful prompts.
-Conversely, low translation reliability does not guarantee frequent inclusion, as some poorly translated languages (e.g., Lao) do not appear in any successful adversarial prompts.
-Taken together, these results indicate that translation fidelity alone is insufficient to explain jailbreak effectiveness and motivate a more nuanced, metric-guided language selection strategy that considers both semantic abstraction and geopolitical distance in the selection of adversarial languages.
+\fm{We next relate translation behavior to jailbreak effectiveness.
+Figure~\ref{fig:translation_results} reports how frequently each language appears in successful adversarial prompts, contributing 207, 164, and 183 instances for GPT-4o, GPT-5, and GPT-5.1, respectively (554 occurrences in total).
+Crucially, frequent inclusion does not align with low TSR.
+For example, Haitian Creole and Thai account for 9.7\% and 9.2\% of all successful prompts, yet Danish and Hungarian, both with near-perfect TSR, also contribute 6.1\% each.
+Conversely, several poorly translated languages such as Lao do not appear in any successful adversarial prompt.
+These results demonstrate that low-resource translation alone does not explain why \ourtool{} succeeds.
+Effective attack languages thus must instead preserve enough descriptive expressiveness to convey the intended scene while being geopolitically distant from the target political context, motivating our metric-guided selection strategy (§~\ref{sec:geopolitical_sensitivity_metric}).}

-Taken together, Figures~\ref{fig:language_scores} and Figures~\ref{fig:translation_results} demonstrate that \ourtool{} does not simply exploit languages that are weakly supported by the GPT models.
-Instead, successful attacks arise from a more nuanced interaction between semantic preservation and how political or geopolitical concepts are represented and filtered across languages.
-These observations motivate the metric-guided and percentile-based language selection strategy used in \ourtool{}, rather than a naive preference for low-resource languages.